Lester Ellis

 Lester Ellis (born 15 March 1965) is a British-born Australian former professional boxer.
-He is a five-time world champion, having also held the Australian and Commonwealth (twice) titles.
+He is one-time world champion and four-times minor titles winner, having also held the Australian and Commonwealth (twice) titles.

 At the age of 19, In 1985, Ellis fought and beat then-reigning IBF super featherweight champion Hwan-Kil Yuh over fifteen rounds.
 In 1993 he won the vacant World Boxing Federation (WBF) welterweight title against Rocky Berg.
 Ellis faced and defeated Al Coquilla in 1994 for the vacant IBO light welterweight title.
 Ellis went on to win another two IBO world titles, both in different weight divisions.
 One in 1995 against Amado Cabato at lightweight and another at light middleweight against Eric Alexander.

 Early life

 Lester Ellis was born on 15 March 1965 in Blackpool, England to mother Sheila Ellis and his father Keith Ellis Snr.
 He is the youngest of three boys, with Keith Ellis being the oldest followed by Neil Ellis.
 The Ellis family migrated to Australia when Ellis was three on 2 October 1968.

 At the age of five, Ellis's mother Sheila left the family home, leaving the three boys to live with Keith Snr.
 Ellis took this very hard and as a result he grew a hate towards authority figures and often did not attend school.

 At the age of 12, Ellis began boxing training with Matthew Quinn at the Glengala Boxing Club in the Melbourne suburb of West Sunshine.
 Quinn had seen great potential in young, hateful Ellis and taught him how to harness his hate through the art of boxing.